Gittenger/devc-research-py-nvim/README.md

 ## Dependencies
 - Docker + Docker Compose v2
 - Neovim config at `~/.config/nvim` (mounted read-only)
-- X server -- my setup is for a Windows working machine with WSLg/Xwayland
+- X server in host -- my setup is for a Windows working machine with WSLg/Xwayland
-  - Recommended for clipboard support, but OSC is configured as fallback
+  - Recommended for clipboard support, but OSC is configured as fallback.
+OSC support is not tested or reliable at the moment.

 ## Quickstart